Norman Lewis (artist): Exhibitions and collections

 Lewis' first major exhibition was in 1934 at the Metropolitan Museum of Art, where he received an honorable mention for his painting titled The Wanderer (Johnny).
-In 1946, he was accepted into the Marian Willard Gallery located in New York, which is where he had his first solo exhibition 3 years later.
+In 1946, he was accepted into the Marian Willard Gallery located in New York, which is where he had his first solo exhibition three years later.

-Lewis had art shows in 1951 at the Museum of Modern Art and in 1958, at the Whitney Museum of American Art.
+Lewis's work was included in group exhibitions 1951 at the Museum of Modern Art and in 1952, at the Whitney Museum of American Art.

 The first retrospective of his life's work was displayed at the City University of New York Graduate Center in 1976.
-The exhibition Black Paintings, 1946-1977 at the Studio Museum in Harlem in 1998 was dedicated to his paintings that centered around the color black.
+The exhibition Black Paintings, 1946-1977 at the Studio Museum in Harlem in 1998 was dedicated to his paintings that centered on the color black.
 Another solo exhibition was Norman Lewis, from the Harlem Renaissance to Abstraction in the Kenkeleba Gallery in New York in 1989.

-"From the Margins: Lee Krasner and Norman Lewis, 1945-1952" in 2014 and "Procession: the Art of Norman Lewis" at the Pennsylvania Academy of Fine Arts in 2015 attempted to give him and the other black artists credit for their involvement in the abstract expressionism movement that they didn't receive while living.
+From the Margins: Lee Krasner and Norman Lewis, 1945–1952at the Jewish Museum in Manhattan in 2014 and Procession: The Art of Norman Lewis at the Pennsylvania Academy of Fine Arts (which then traveled to the Amon Carter Museum of American Art in Fort Worth, Texas and the Chicago Cultural Center in Chicago, Illinois) in 2015 attempted to give Lewis and the other black artists credit for their involvement in the abstract expressionism movement that they did not receive while living.

-His work is included in many public museum collections including Museum of Modern Art (MoMA), Smithsonian American Art Museum, the Metropolitan Museum of Art, the Art Institute of Chicago, Blanton Museum of Art, High Museum of Art, among others.
+His work is included in many public museum collections including the Museum of Modern Art (MoMA) in New York City, Smithsonian American Art Museum, the Metropolitan Museum of Art, the Art Institute of Chicago, Blanton Museum of Art, and the High Museum of Art, among others.